Let’s create your Interior Design!

 You know…we’ve seen them all in one or another Hollywood Action Movie.
 The latest trend is converted Shipping containers.
 They are now being used in architecture for homes and commercial spaces.

-These elements in this style are giving the space a “warehouse” feel which is the ultimate goal of this design style.
+These elements in the industrial interior style are giving the space a “warehouse” feel which is the ultimate goal of this design style.
 This style incorporates raw materials to give the space an unfinished look and feel.

 Following are the design elements you should include to create this beautiful style